Information-theoretic convergence of extreme values to the Gumbel distribution: von Mises representation and convergence in relative entropy

 \section{von Mises representation and convergence in relative entropy}

-We will demonstrate convergence of relative entropy in a restricted version of the domain of maximum attraction: \begin{definition} Assume that the upper limit of the support of $X$ is $x_0 := \sup \{x: F_X(x) < 1 \}$ (which may be finite or infinite) and assume that the distribution function $F_X$ has a von Mises representation \cite[Eq.
-(1.3)]{resnick2}
+We will demonstrate convergence of relative entropy in a restricted version of the domain of maximum attraction.
+In order to work in terms of relative entropy, we need to assume that $X$ is absolutely continuous.
+Additionally, we recall the definition of a distribution function $F_X$ having a representation of von Mises type \cite[Eq.
+(1.5)]{resnick2}: \begin{definition} Assume that the upper limit of the support of $X$ is $x_0 := \sup \{x: F_X(x) < 1 \}$ (which may be finite or infinite) and